MarkWarneke/markwarneke.github.io/_posts/2020-04-02-Super-AzureAd-Service-Principal.md

 For more information see [application and service principal objects in Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals)

-## Create a super service principal
+## Create a Super Service Principal

 In order to get started we can [create an Azure service principal with the Azure CLI](https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli?view=azure-cli-latest).
-It can either be a tenant level account (non rbac, no Azure subscription assigned) or a `create-for-rbac` service principal.
+It can either be a tenant level account (non RBAC, no Azure subscription assigned) or a `create-for-rbac` service principal.
 The steps to create an application registration and create a service principal object can be found below:

 > Notice, when creating the service principal a password will be generated!
 Make sure to store this password in a secure way.
 The password can not be retriev afterwards.
 The only option to use the service principal is to create a new secret.